daanvdl/mac_plus_sw1/README.md

 - [x] 31X14Mm 2 position Switches (6A 250V).
 [Link](https://nl.aliexpress.com/item/1005003128387518.html?spm=a2g0o.order_list.order_list_main.309.7dfd79d2DbkN99&gatewayAdapt=glo2nld)
 - [x] 3D print lady PLA GLUE (to secure glue the switch on the printed bracket).
 [Link](https://www.amazon.nl/3DPLady-PLAGlue-3D-printer-secondelijm-componenten/dp/B0BXYCDP4J).

+## How to:
+Add some glue on flat surface of the bracket and slide the switch onto the bracket.
+Make sure the back of the switch is touching the little wall and let it dry.
+Solder wires to the switch and solder them to the board.
+For a more clean result use clamps to connect to wires the switch.
 <img src="/images/IMG_6963.jpg" width="20%">